christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch11_blockchain.md

 testnet coins are meant to be worthless.

-Any software development that is intended for production use on Bitcoin's mainnet can first be tested on testnet with test coins.
+Any software development that is intended for production use on Bitcoin’s mainnet can first be tested on testnet with test coins.
 This protects both the developers from monetary losses due to bugs and the network from unintended behavior due to bugs.